What Is Email Hosting: Explanation for Beginners

 3. Create email accounts (aliases)

-In case your business has different departments or functions and you want them to have their own email addresses, aliases can help organize incoming emails without purchasing multiple inboxes.
+If your business has multiple departments or functions and you want them to have their own email addresses, aliases can help organize incoming emails without purchasing multiple inboxes.
 All you need to do is set up aliases like info@mailtrap.io or sales@mailtrap.io, which will direct emails to a single inbox or particular team members.

 However, not all providers or plans allow creating multiple email aliases.
-Check this option before you buy a tier.
+Make sure to check this option before you buy a tier.

 4. Access emails via an email client